HasiniReddy57/Centralized-Collaboration-Platform-for-Teams/README.md

 The easiest way to deploy your Next.js app is to use the Vercel Platform, created by the makers of Next.js.
 Refer to the [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for detailed instructions.

 ## Contributing
 Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
+Please follow these steps:

+1. Fork the project.
+2. Create your feature branch (`git checkout -b feature/your-feature`).
+3. Commit your changes (`git commit -m 'Add your feature'`).
+4. Push to the branch (`git push origin feature/your-feature`).
+5. Open a pull request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE]() file for details.